thriveweb/great-start-elc/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

     Note: Before applying for a placement at the centre, it is important that you have read and agree to abide by the Enrolment Terms and Conditions, Centre Policies and Procedures.
-  title: How to enrol your child in a Great Start learning centre
+  title: How to enrol your child in a Great Start Learning Centre
 enrolmentsSection2:
   steps:
     - content: >-